dglatting/rtl_acars_ng2/README.md

 recovered by other means however I am too lazy to implement something at this time.

-Under ideal conditions (i.e., my receive and transmit antennas inches apart) I see roughly under 2% of the messages corrupt at a periodic transmit interval of three seconds.
-This indicates a problem somewhere.
+Under ideal conditions (i.e., my receive and transmit antennas inches apart) I see under 2% of the messages corrupt at a periodic transmit interval of three seconds.
+My hypothesis is the pthreads are too busy to service USB data but I am unsure how to prove it.
+I base my hypothesis on loading my two core laptop.
+For example, when I used OpenMP (i.e., under simplistic use cases), corruptions increased.
+When I ran the VOLK profile tool, corruptions increased.
+When I compiled GCC, nearly every message was corrupted.

 Also, it was somewhat amusing to watching the CPU load graph under two bit corrections.
 In other code I have written (e.g., my ADS-B GNURadio